 Through continued implementation of these initiatives, we look forward to seeing our academic achievement increase over time.

 State law requires that we also report additional information.

-- Dillon is committed to continuous school improvement.
-Dillon has established school wide improvement goals through the AdvancED process based on identified student needs.
+- Gladys Dillon is committed to continuous school improvement.
+Gladys Dillon has established school wide improvement goals through the MICIP process based on identified student needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.
-Activities, strategies, and assessments are being implemented during the 2018-19 school year.
+Activities, strategies, and assessments are being implemented during the 2020-2021 school year.

 - Curriculum is developed and implemented based on the Common Core Standards.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets which are available at Dillon Elementary and at the Carman Ainsworth administrative office.